UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/README.md

 ## License
 All files here and in the data repositories are licensed under the MIT license.
 If you'd like an explicit LICENSE file in the data repositories, please let me know.

-You're absolutely free to use this data for your own projects; perhaps, someone can make the next [Berkeleytime](https://berkeleytime.com/).
-Please be sure to cite this repository when using data found here.
+You're absolutely free to use this data for your own projects; perhaps, someone can make the next [Berkeleytime](https://berkeleytime.com/). **Please be sure to cite this repository when using data found here so other people can use the data for their own projects.**

 [^1]: Graduate courses are not formally supported.
 Once I stop collecting undergraduate course enrollment data, I will also stop collecting graduate course enrollment data, which means some data (e.g., drop with W deadline) will not be collected.